Maud Francis, Countess of Salisbury

 Maud Francis, Countess of Salisbury (c.
 1370 – c.
 1424) was daughter of Sir Adam Francis, born c.
 1326, Lord Mayor of London, and Agnes Champnes.
 She was married and widowed three times.
 Her first husband was John Aubrey (son of another Mayor of London, Andrew Aubrey) and her second Sir Alan Buxhull, KG in 1372.

-With Sir Alan Buxhull, she had a son, who born posthumously, Sir Alan Buxhull II.
+With Sir Alan Buxhull, she had a son, who was born posthumously, Sir Alan Buxhull II.

 Her third husband was John Montacute, 3rd Earl of Salisbury, and they had five children: